vtog/labGuides/source/ocp/local-mirror-registry.rst

    file below I'm mirroring 4.12.x, 4.13.x and 4.14.x images and operators.
    Plus some additional images I find useful.

-   .. important:: Be sure path in imageURL (line 5) matches the path assigned
+   .. attention:: Be sure path in imageURL (line 5) matches the path assigned
       earlier for "quayRoot".

-   .. note:: "graph: true" mirror's the graph data to our disconnected registry
+   .. note:: "graph: true" mirror's the graph data to the disconnected
-      which enables our disconnected clusters to show the visual of what versions we can update to.
+      registry.
+This information enables the disconnected cluster, via the update service operator, to show a visual representation of the available upgrades.

-   .. note:: "shortestPath: true" instructs the mirror to only pull the
+   .. note:: "shortestPath: true" instructs the oc mirror command to only pull
-      required version to upgrade from one version to the next.
+      the required version to upgrade from one version to the next.
+It will prune any unneeded version.

    .. attention:: Be sure to replace "$quayHostname:8443$quayRoot" environment
       variables with the real names.
 For example imageURL: would be set to